 Benefits are calculated with the same formula for most Americans, but there are some professions that will have their own special calculations.
 These include farm workers, federal government employees, railroad workers, military service members, nonprofit or religious organization workers, state and local government workers, and work from outside the United States.

 If you are self-employed, you will need to report your net earnings to both the Social Security Administration (SSA) and the IRS.
-Net earnings for Social Security are your gross earnings from your business minus all of you allowable business deductions and depreciation.
+Net earnings for Social Security are your gross earnings from your business minus all of your allowable business deductions and depreciation.
 You can find all the forms you will need to fill out and how to fill them out here.

-4. Income From Investments
+Income From Investments

 You will pay tax on only 85% of your benefits based on IRS rules if you file a tax return as an individual and your income is between $25,000 and $34,000.
 In this case, you might have to pay income tax on up to 50% of your benefits.
-More than $34,000, up to 85% of your benefits could be taxed.
+For more than $24,000, up to 85% of your benefits could be taxed.

 Pensions and Other Factors